wbugenis/pizza-code-challenge/README.md

 ### 6. Pizza Validation

-Add validation to the Pizza model so that:
+Add validation to the Pizza model so that each pizza must have:

-- Pizza must have a name
+- a name
-- Pizza must have ingredients
+- ingredients
-- Pizza must have a restaurant
+- a Restaurant

 Add error handling to the Pizza creation action.
 Show any validation errors on the Pizza creation form if the user attempts to save an invalid Pizza.